An ultimate guide to visiting Gatlinburg located in Tennessee.

 The peak season in Gatlinburg (as in the time we try to avoid) is June to August.
 Then right after that is September.
 Temperatures are getting cooler, crowds are growing smaller, and offseason rates are beginning.

 The only downside is that leaves are not quite at their peak for fall.
 We love love love fall hiking!
 However, the crowds return in major flocks during the peak fall time.
 It’s understandable though.
-The mountains are full of bright colors, and it is a beautiful site to see!
+The mountains are full of bright colors, and it’s a beautiful site to see!

 So, with that being said, if you are adamant about avoiding crowds and don’t care about seeing the stunning fall foliage, I would avoid visiting Gatlinburg and Great Smoky Mountains in mid-October to mid-November.